hf-lin/ChatMusician/README.md

 ## Training Data

 ChatMusician is pretrained on the 🤗 [MusicPile](https://huggingface.co/datasets/m-a-p/MusicPile), which is the first pretraining corpus for **developing musical abilities** in large language models.
 Check out the dataset card for more details.
-And supervised finetuned on 1.1M samples(2:1 ratio between music scores and music knowledge & music summary data) from MusicPile.
+And supervised finetuned on 1.1M samples(2:1 ratio between music knowledge & music summary data and music scores) from MusicPile.
 Check our [paper](http://arxiv.org/abs/2402.16153) for more details.

 ## Training Procedure